maxca/Lumpineevill/README.md

 # Lumpineevill v.1.0.6.*
-For repository patten design under Laravel framework,
+For repository patten design under `Laravel framework`
 # Feature
 - can install via `composer`
 - can create update delete search all ,where like ,find by id , filter language